96th Pennsylvania Infantry Regiment: History

 Upon reaching Cold Harbor, the brigade to which the Second Connecticut Heavy Artillery had been added, stormed and carried a portion of the enemy's works in front of the Cold Harbor House, sustaining heavy loss.
 It was here that acting Adjutant John T. Hannum received his mortal wound.
 From Cold Harbor the brigade moved to the James, bivouacking on Taylor's Plantation, and moving hence by water to Bermuda Hundred.
-Crossing the Appomattox it moved up to the Petersburg front, arriving on the 19th of June.
+Crossing the Appomattox it moved up to the Petersburg front, arriving on 19 June.
 Here the regiment was employed in building breast works, picketing, sharpshooting, with occasional charges upon the enemy's works, involving sharp fighting.
 On the 29th it took part in the descent upon the Weldon Railroad, in which a considerable portion of the track was completely destroyed.

 Remaining in front of Petersburg until July 10, the brigade, in company with a part of the corps, marched to City Point, whence it moved by transport to Washington.
 Upon its arrival it was at once put upon the track of Early, who, with a considerable body of the rebel army, was threatening Washington.
 With the Army of the Shenandoah the regiment participated in all the operations in the Valley up to September 22, when, its term of service had expired, leaving a battalion composed of the veterans and recruits, which was subsequently consolidated with the Ninety-fifth Regiment, it withdrew from the front at Strasburg, and took up the line of march for Harper's Ferry, convoying thither a train of ambulances filled with the wounded.
 Proceeding by way of Baltimore and Harrisburg it reached Pottsville on the 26th, and on the evening of that day received at the hands of the citizens, a most flattering public welcome.
-On the 21st of October, at Hestonville, in West Philadelphia, it was paid and finally mustered out of service.
+On 21 October, at Hestonville, in West Philadelphia, it was paid and finally mustered out of service.

 Source: Bates, Samuel P. History of Pennsylvania Volunteers, 1861-5. vol. III.
 Harrisburg: B. Singerly, State Printer, 1869.